sorenjmadsen/centrality/README.md

 # claude-vertex

-Vertex is a desktop that allows you to trace how Claude uses and modifies your codebase.
+Vertex is a desktop app that allows you to trace how Claude uses and modifies your codebase.